akermu/emacs-libvterm/README.md

 reverse video) setting the relative option to `t` (`vterm-disable-bold`, `vterm-disable-underline`, or `vterm-disable-inverse-video`).

+## Blink cursor

+When `vterm-ignore-blink-cursor` is `t`, vterm will ignore request from application to turn on or off cursor blink.

+If `nil`, cursor in any window may begin to blink or not blink because `blink-cursor-mode` is a global minor mode in Emacs, you can use `M-x blink-cursor-mode` to toggle.

 ## Colors

 Set the `:foreground` and `:background` attributes of the following faces to a